 Teachers, stakeholders, and students perceived LCMSW to be an academically challenging and supportive environment for learning.
 There are many opportunities given to support adolescents in both academic and social parameters.
-The majority of feedback was positive, but areas of need included offering additional opportunities for parent involvement, developing family engagement and capacity, and incorporating more advisement and SEL for students.
+The majority of feedback was positive, but areas of need included offering additional opportunities for parent involvement, developing family engagement and capacity, incorporating more advisement/SEL for students, improving the welcoming atmosphere of the school and fostering a greater sense of community.